22-32-109.1. Board of education - specific powers and duties - safe schools.

 (h) Each public school to conduct a written evaluation following the exercises and certain incidents as identified by the school or school district and identify and address lessons learned and corrective actions in updating response plans and procedures;

-(i) Each public school, at least every academic term, to inventory emergency equipment and review communications equipment and its interoperability with affected state and local agencies;
+(i) Each public school, at least every academic term, to inventory emergency equipment and test communications equipment and its interoperability with affected state and local agencies;

 (j) Each school district to adopt written procedures for taking action and communicating with local law enforcement agencies, community emergency services, parents, students, and the media in the event of certain incidents as identified by the school or school district;